muquitarif/muquitarif/README.md

-## Hi there 👋
+## Hi there 👋 I'm Muquit Arif

-This is Muquit, a creative graphics designer & front-end development student.
+A creative graphics designer & front-end development student.
 Got any questions, feel free to ask :)

 ## 🔗 Links